ddhackiisc/Submission/PS-2-04/README.md

 Note that sometimes less strings will be generated than the command-line input, because the script deletes those strings which do not form valid molecules or are already present in the training data

+## training

+In order to train the model please use the notebook SMILES VAE.ipynb which can be customized to use the pre-trained model or train an entirely new model.